Ducky-007/Ducky-007/README.md

 - 📫 How to reach me **c.duckett93@gmail.com**

-- ⚡ Fun fact **I can sing, play the guitar, bass, piano and drums (not all of them at the same time)!**
+- ⚡ Fun fact **I can sing, play the guitar, bass, piano, and drums (not all of them at the same time)!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">